 No. Payment Protection Insurance itself isn't a bad product.
 But it's been widely mis-sold with thousands of loans, leaving many paying hundreds for potentially worthless cover.

-The insurance cost often dwarves the interest, so many believe it’s the most overpriced financial product around.
+The insurance cost often dwarfs the interest, so many believe it’s the most overpriced financial product around.
 Sales staff dressed as advisers were hugely incentivised to sell PPI whenever possible.
 Many were under so much pressure, they strayed far from the truth.

 I’ve you’ve got PPI, ask if you really need it.
 If you've a bank loan with PPI, you should be allowed to cancel the insurance.
 If you need PPI, getting a standalone policy and cancelling the existing one should save cash, as less will go towards big commissions.
 You can get similar cover at about a third of the cost.
 See the Cheap PPI guide.